containers/buildah/docs/buildah-build.1.md

 Do not use existing cached images for the container build.
 Build from the start with a new set of cached layers.

+**--no-hostname**

+Do not create the _/etc/hostname_ file in the container for RUN instructions.

+By default, Buildah manages the _/etc/hostname_ file, adding the container's own hostname.
+When the **--no-hostname** option is set, the image's _/etc/hostname_ will be preserved unmodified if it exists.

 **--no-hosts**

-Do not create _/etc/hosts_ for the container.
+Do not create the _/etc/hosts_ file in the container for RUN instructions.

 By default, Buildah manages _/etc/hosts_, adding the container's own IP address.
 **--no-hosts** disables this, and the image's _/etc/hosts_ will be preserved unmodified.
 Conflicts with the --add-host option.